Occupational therapy lecture at Australian Catholic University

-So that being said, you guys are doing amazing work going into the field that you’re going, you’re going to make a massive difference to the lives of people on a daily basis.
-And I know that stroke patients can’t thank you guys enough when we don’t have the tools and the resources available to us to do the things that we want to do.
+So that being said, you guys are doing amazing work going into the field that you’re going to, you’re going to make a massive difference in the lives of people on a daily basis.
+And I know that stroke patients can’t thank you, guys, enough when we don’t have the tools and the resources available to us to do the things that we want to do.
 So in advance of you guys going out into the field and doing that.
 Thank you for what you’re doing and all the best with your studies and please.
 Feel free to ask any questions.

 Thank you so much, Bill.
 Always so entertaining and heartfelt.
-So as I said, Bills happy to take any questions.
+So as I said, Bill is happy to take any questions.
 So maybe I could start here in Melbourne does anyone have any questions here for Bill

-The first time you went to triage and you’re talking to the nurse and you couldn’t speak properly as you mentioned when you woke up again did you have further problems with your speech?
+The first time you went to triage and you were talking to the nurse and you couldn’t speak properly as you mentioned when you woke up again did you have further problems with your speech?

 Yeah, I’m just going to repeat the question for those in other states.
 So the question was when Bill went to triage and he wasn’t able to speak and communicate properly when he woke up, did you continue to have those problems?

-I was able to speak as per normal I did have additional issues though I didn’t recognise my wife Initially, I couldn’t remember when people had come to visit me.
+I was able to speak as per normal I did have additional issues though I didn’t recognize my wife Initially, I couldn’t remember when people had come to visit me.

 in consideration of your whole recovery process whether it be at the start when things were being assessed or later on through your rehab what would you feel would be important for therapists whether it would be us as future therapists or others to be aware of when we are treating you what considerations do you think we will need.